Nar Phu Valley Trek

 Day 2.
 In Kathmandu

-Day 10.
-Trek to Ngawal (via the Kang La Pass)
+Day 9.
+Trek from Nar to Ngawal (via Kang La Pass)

 Day 13.
 Drive to Kathmandu